sonburn/shared-style-finder/README.md

 # Changelog

+* **1.0** - Now includes library styles, improved support for dark mode, and a wider panel for better label viewing.
 * **0.7** - Added option to remove a style if it's unused.
 * **0.6** - Fix for Sketch 52 changes to styles.
 * **0.5** - General optimizations.